Manda (Mandaeism)

 In Mandaeism, manda (ࡌࡀࡍࡃࡀ) is the concept of gnosis or spiritual knowledge.
 Mandaeans stress salvation of the soul through secret knowledge (gnosis) of its divine origin.
 Mandaeism "provides knowledge of whence we have come and whither we are going."

 Etymology

 On the basis of cognates in other Aramaic dialects, Semiticists such as Mark Lidzbarski and Rudolf Macúch have translated the term manda as "knowledge" (cf. מַנְדַּע mandaʻ in Dan.
-2:21, 4:31, 33, 5:12; cf. מַדַּע maddaʻ, with characteristic assimilation of /n/ to the following consonant, medial -nd- hence becoming -dd-).
+2:21, 4:31, 33, 5:12; cf. מַדַּע maddaʻ, with characteristic assimilation of /n/ to the following consonant, medial -nd-, hence becoming -dd-).
+In his 1965 Mandaic handbook, Macúch suggests that due to the special religious use of the word, -n- was added in order to make it unique from other words with the same root.

 Derived terms

 Mandaeism ('having knowledge') comes from the Mandaic word manda, meaning "knowledge".
 Mandaean priests formally refer to themselves as Naṣuraia (Nasoraeans), meaning guardians or possessors of secret rites and knowledge.